 I don't have a hashtag list related to wreaths or Christmas decorations because I don't often post about those topics.
 However, they are relevant to that particular photo, so I can do a quick search (as described in steps 2 and 3) and find a couple of winnable hashtags related to Christmas wreaths.

 You'll find a lot of advice telling you it's not cool to use more than three or four hashtags.
 I say forget that advice, particularly when you're growing a new Instagram account.

 You can't afford to be too cool for hashtags.

 Hashtags aren't quite as important to people who already have a large, engaged Instagram following.
 They can get plenty of likes and comments from their existing followers.
-It's easy for those people to tell you to avoid hashtags because they've grown to a point at which they don't need them as much.
+It's easier for those people to tell you to limit hashtags because they've grown to a point at which they don't need them as much.

 Instagram allows you to use 30 hashtags.
 I say, use them all.
 Or, at least, use as many relevant ones as you can find.

 You can put Instagram hashtags in the caption of your photo, or in the first comment.

 I put mine in the caption of my photo because, honestly, I don't think people have a problem with hashtags on Instagram.
 They know hashtags are an intrinsic part of the platform, so I don't feel the need to hide them.